Classification of crescent configurations: Method for Counting Strict Distance Classes

-As each configuration has a distance matrix associated to it, we can generate all possible configurations by threading all permutations of $\{d_1,d_2,d_2,...,d_{n-1}\}$ through distance matrices.
-Using standard combinatorial techniques, we can quickly see that this method will generate 60 configurations on four points, 12,600 on five points, and 37,837,800 on six points.
-We would now like to apply Theorem \ref{thm: graphisom} and group these configurations into isomorphism classes (via graph isomorphism).
+As each configuration has a distance matrix associated to it, we can generate all possible configurations by threading all permutations of $\{d_1,d_2,d_2,...,d_{n-1}\}$ through potential distance matrices.
+Using standard combinatorial techniques, we can quickly see that the number of configurations on $n$ points generated by this method is given by